Sapa O'Chau's social work would not have been able to continue without kind volunteers and the generous donations from its Friends and Family.

 Become part of the Sapa O'Chau family by volunteering or pledging a regular donation to support us.
 Alternatively if you would like to make a one-time donation you can do so.

-Sapa O’Chau is reliant on volunteer support to sustain its teaching requirements, help with projects, and facilitate administration.
-We aim to make sure our volunteers get as much out of the experience as the people and communities they help.
+Sapa O’Chau welcomes volunteer support to tutor our youth, help with projects, and facilitate administration.
+We aim to make sure our volunteers have a great cultural exchange with our communities.

-You can join our program from as little as one week to a few months!
+You should join our program for at least a month to have the optimal cultural exchange.
 The minimum age for volunteering is 20 (younger volunteers must be accompanied by an adult).
 Your schedule will be individually organised and your unique skills utilised.

-For positions at the school, we are looking for:
+For positions at the boarding facility, we are looking for:

-- English Teachers - Volunteers with teaching experience.
+- English Tutors - Volunteers with teaching experience.
 Native English is not required, but fluency is essential.
 Minimum time commitment: 1 month.

-- IT and Maths Teachers: No formal qualifications required, but an interest and capacity to teach basic maths and/or computer skills are vital.
+- IT and Maths Tutors: No formal qualifications required, but an interest and capacity to teach basic maths and/or computer skills are vital.

 - English Speakers: For one-on-one conversational English classes with our staff.